25 Jul Catching a Communicable Ease

 “How long did you have to wait, only about 8 hours?” the man asked only half in jest.

 I leaned in as I retrieved my computer, which was sitting on the floor near his chair, “He was delayed in the parking lot while talking with a patient’s family.
-If it were my family he had been talking to I am sure I would have been happy that he took the time,” I said softly.
+If it were my family he had been talking to I am sure I would have been happy that he took the time,” I softly said.

 It was still cold outside and it took a few moments for Shya and I to don our vests, coats, scarves and hats.
 As we were doing so, Nurse Nancy called the gentleman with whom I had just had the exchange but he turned to the lady sitting next to him and said, “Why don’t you go first.
 I have the time.”